+INTEGRITY • COMMITMENT • RESPECT

+Who should consider studying this course?

 It is recommended, that you have obtained at least a Grade 5 at GCSE level to study Geography at A Level.
 You should have an independent, lively and enquiring mind, an interest in the environment and current affairs, a willingness to explore new ideas and an ability to communicate your ideas. effectively and a 'hands-on' enthusiastic approach to the subject.

+What units are studied and how are they assessed?

 Unit 1: Physical Systems

 1 hour 45 minute exam (24%) Landscape systems - Coastal, Glacial or Dry (2 of 3) Earth Life Support Systems - Water and Carbon cycles Geographical Skills

 Unit 2: Human interactions

 1 hour 45 minute exam (24%) Changing Spaces; Making Places - From local to global scales Global Connections - Trade or Migration and Human Rights or Power and Borders Geographical Skills

+Unit 3: Geographical Debates

 21⁄2 hour exam (32%) Study 2 of 5

 Climate Change, Disease Dilemmas, Exploring Oceans, Future of Food and Hazardous Earth.